 Dematic may not appreciate my opinion, but it is better for the company to exit the MFC space early vs. losing millions of dollars trying to sell a solution that can’t compete with the other MFC solutions I’ve evaluated.
 I also want to make it clear that Dematic exiting the micro-fulfillment space in no way negatively impacts revenue or the potential for future growth.
 Dematic is a fabulous company with an incredible reputation.

 If Dematic wants to be successful in micro-fulfillment, an option they should consider is acquiring Fabric, and rebranding the company to Dematic Micro-Fulfillment Solutions.
 This is not something I would pursue if I ran Dematic, but it is an option.
 Instead, Dematic should pursue an acquisition of Addverb, Geek+, or my favorite choice for Dematic to acquire, Exotec.

 And Tenth Place Goes to…

 I’m sure individuals knowledgeable about the micro-fulfillment industry were expecting to see the name of ‘Takeoff’ listed in tenth place.
-However, there is no seventh place for this reason – I no longer consider Takeoff to be a MFC company.
+However, there is no eighth place for this reason – I no longer consider Takeoff to be a MFC company.
 Instead, I believe Takeoff is the next Ocado.
 Here’s why.

 I’ve watched Takeoff develop as a company since it was founded in 2016 by Jose Vicente Aguerrevere, Rafael Pieretti V, and Max Pedro.
 Jose and Max lead the company today but Rafael chose a career in medicine.
 I provided free consulting to the founder early in the history of the company which is how I met Max and Jose.